 The idea is not only for individuals to collaborate on new research but also for this international programme to be the place where strong synergies are developed between people, laboratories, established and young researchers, doctoral students etc. The chair is open to all areas of mathematical sciences and theoretical physics.

 Each semester is built around an ambitious 'scientific' programme of events, and a 'people' programme that gives additional financial support in order to invite mathematicians from around the world to CIRM Luminy.

-This initiative is an exciting opportunity to boost the international attractiveness of the Marseille Region and to enhance current trends or develop new ideas in all fields of mathematical sciences.
+This initiative is an exciting opportunity to boost the international attractiveness of the mathematics taking place in the Marseille area and to enhance current trends or develop new ideas in all fields of mathematical sciences.

-Now in its fifth semester, this successful collaboration links CIRM (jointly headed by CNRS* and SMF**) which hosts and funds a big part of the events, AMU*** which provides the position and salary and Ville de Marseille which contributes funding for the programme of invitations.
+Now in its sixth semester, the Chair has staged many fruitful events and is an excellent example of the collaboration linking CIRM, which hosts and funds a big part of the events, with Aix-Marseille University, which provides the position and salary of the Chair holder, and the City of Marseille (Ville de Marseille) which has contributed funding for the programme of invitations.